Update - 10/31/2023 - Tagging iOS and Android mobile devices in Microsoft Defender for Endpoint is now generally available.

 Today, large enterprises are operating in multiple locations with decentralized SOC teams tasked with ensuring that company endpoints and data are not only safeguarded from threats but adhere to compliance and privacy policies.
 Without access control for admins, analysts would have access to all device information found across these locations – even those classified as sensitive devices, which could lead to privacy and security concerns.
 To alleviate these concerns, admins should implement controls that only allow designated analysts to have access to specific device groups they are responsible for protecting.

-To ensure that admins can group all endpoint devices across their environment with ease, we are pleased to announce that Microsoft Defender for Endpoint enables admins to tag iOS and Android mobile devices, now available in Public Preview.
+To ensure that admins can group all endpoint devices across their environment with ease, we are pleased to announce that Microsoft Defender for Endpoint enables admins to tag iOS and Android mobile devices, is now generally available.

 What is device tagging?